10 Best Office Chairs for Cross Legged Sitting

 Aside from all the features that the ErgoChair Pro includes, the Pro+ model also features earth-friendly TPE, adaptive spinal support, breathable mesh fabric, and a weight capacity of up to 300 lbs.

-As opposed to the other two chair models mentioned above, the ErgoChair Core keeps your seating experience simple but comfortable.
-The best thing about the Core model is that it features adjustable height, seat tilt, armrest, and headrest, as well as a retractable leg rest for those who want to avoid sitting on a desk chair cross-legged.
+As opposed to the other two chair models mentioned above, the ErgoChair Recline keeps your seating experience simple but comfortable.
+The best thing about the Core model is that it features adjustable height, seat tilt, armrest, and headrest, as well as a retractable leg rest for those who want to avoid sitting on a cross-legged desk chair.

 4. Flash Furniture Hercules Office Chair

 Hercules’ office chair doesn’t necessarily improve your posture while sitting on it, but it provides a 29-inch-wide seat, which gives you space to cross your legs comfortably.
 Additionally, its soft paddings allow for more comfort while sitting in any position.

 While this cross-legged chair doesn’t include armrests, the absence of these allows your legs to be free while you’re at work.
 If you don’t mind the support armrests provide, this may be a good option for you.